 As an MMus student, you’ll have direct access to ICMP’s amazing facilities with industry-standard hardware, software and instruments, including a 24-track recording studio, high-tech Mac Labs and dedicated performance spaces which can all be booked free of charge outside of class hours, seven days a week.

 The Masters in music performance course will take you on a journey that will change the way you think about yourself as a musician and, ultimately, as a person.
 You’ll graduate with the skills, self-reliance and motivation needed to build and sustain a successful portfolio career as a talented music professional – whichever path you decide to take.

 “I have learnt the skills for better time management, academic writing, music arrangement, aural training, various kinds of research methods…critical thinking…self-discipline, and leadership in a band.”

 Student support for music masters courses is available to students studying at ICMP from the academic year 2018-19.

 Eligible students on designated music masters courses at ICMP will be able to access the postgraduate masters loan in the same way and at the same value as they could at a publicly funded provider.
 Individuals will be able to borrow up to £10,000.

-EU Students, applying to start their course in either 2018 or 2019, will continue to be eligible for both home fee status and have access to student finance.
+EU Students, applying to start their course in 2019, will continue to be eligible for both home fee status and have access to student finance.
 This entitlement will remain in place for the duration of the course.
 Read more

 Successful completion of programme MMus Popular Music Performance at ICMP London school of music leads to the award of Master of Music by the University of East London.